RegmiS/personalsite/README.md

 Tech stack: PocketBaseDB, TS, JS, Nuxt3, Vue, Tailwindcss, Netlify, Railway, NodeJS
 <br> <br>
 Goal: Learn a new framework and develop a website that can be updated and added onto.
 Ex - If I ever want to learn more about Auth, I can add it into the server and use it as a test ground.
-<br> <br>

 Pitfalls: Config files and uploading/deploying to the cloud.
 Nuxt 3 compiling and nuxi vs nuxt, configuring for SSR and understanding the production build process.
-- Learning how to set environment variables for cloud deployment and setting up the pocketbase server on Railway was also a little bit confusing.
+- Learning how to set environment variables for cloud deployment.
+Setting up the pocketbase server on Railway was also a little bit confusing.
-- For example, when setting 'netlify' as the preset for building, it will build into a /dist folder - but understanding this took a bit of time, because I was convinced that it should be outputting to a .output folder when SSR is enabled.
+    - For example, when setting 'netlify' as the preset for building, it will build into a /dist folder - but understanding why this was the case took a bit of time (because I was convinced that it should be outputting to a /.output folder when SSR is enabled)

 ### Things I learned from this project:
 - Vue and templating